questrail/sdfascii/README.md

 2. `.TXT` contains the y-axis information, preserving the same units as displayed on the analyzer screen when the trace was saved
 3. `.X` contains the x-axis information
-4. `.Z` contines the z-axis information, if the trace contains waterfall data
+4. `.Z` contains the z-axis information, if the trace contains waterfall data

 Source: Agilent discussion forum question [When I save the trace in the